Speech delivered by Engin Sokullu

 Please let me first introduce myself.

-My name is Engin Sokullu
+My name is Engin Sokullu.

 I am the President of TEKNOINTEL.